 The main trick here is to test not only one’s technical skills but to get an overall impression of what kind of person a developer is, whether he will fit on your team, and what value he might bring to the company.

-In this article, we assembled the main to-dos of interviewing software engineers.
+In this article, we will discuss the main to-dos for interviewing software engineers.
 We hope these practices will help you conduct technical interviews in an efficient manner and pinpoint the most suitable candidates for the needed positions.

 Prepare for the interview